mzsv/42FT_IRC/issues.md

 # SUGGESTIONS

+- separate util functions from the classes methods .cpp
 - send_message: add final \r\n, instead of doing when building the message?
 - 2 ways to add user: channel->add_user and server->join_channel : choose one, Channel!
 - add NULL check for every user/channel pointer access